On the effective version of Serre's open image theorem: Introduction

 The absolute Galois group $\Gal(\overline{\Q}/\Q)$ acts coordinate-wise on elements of $E[\ell]$ and on $T_\ell(E)$.
-Noting the above isomorphisms, these actions give rise to the \textit{mod $\ell$ Galois representation} and \textit{$\ell$-adic Galois representation} of $E$, which are denoted respectively by
+These actions respect the above isomorphisms, and give rise to the \textit{mod $\ell$ Galois representation} and \textit{$\ell$-adic Galois representation} of $E$, which are denoted respectively by